 Whereas if a technological approach is utilised these processes can be completed in a fraction of the time, which in the long-term can save money for both employer and recruiter.

 Research from Robert Half UK determines HR directors are on average spending a month recruiting for open positions within their organisation.
-With hiring professionals spending the most time (5.19 days) screening the CVs of job applicants.
+Hiring professionals spend the most time (5.19 days) screening the CVs of job applicants.
 Determining the leading reason for an increase in the duration of the hiring process is that finding qualified candidates has become increasingly difficult.
 The research also finds that the number of CVs received for a role has increased and is an additional factor in why hiring time has increased.

 The longer it takes to hire the greater the financial strain!

-Social media was completely unheard of in traditional recruiting methods (so unheard of it wasn’t even invented yet!) methods that were used to advertise and source candidates were limited to paper-based and word of mouth techniques.
-Much of which can now easily be completed via social and have the potential to reach a much larger audience.
+Social media was completely unheard of in traditional recruiting methods (so unheard of it wasn’t even invented yet!) methods that were used to advertise and source candidates were limited to paper-based and word-of-mouth techniques.
+Much of this can now easily be completed via social and have the potential to reach a much larger audience.

 Now, recruiters and hiring professionals can look towards LinkedIn, Facebook or Instagram as a ‘pre-screen’ method for candidates to gain a greater understanding of their personality traits and their likelihood to fit within the new role.

 Social media in recruitment provides an additional platform for jobs to be shared and promoted on.
 With the potential to gain higher exposure and visibility, than the capability of traditional methods.
 This is important because, according to Glassdoor, 79% of job seekers choose to use social media within their job search.
 Demonstrating the importance of HR and recruitment teams utilising these platforms to ensure each role is seen by the right candidate and vice versa.